Programatorrr/OnliO_Skills/README.md

 - cookies;
 - registration forms;
 - external databases;
-- automated personal-data collection.
+- automated collection of visitor data.

-The published content consists primarily of information and materials voluntarily provided by the applicant for recruitment purposes.

-The project is designed not to publish personal data of customers, colleagues or unrelated third parties.
-Sensitive infrastructure information, credentials, private addresses and access data are not intentionally included.
+The published materials are intended only to demonstrate the applicant's own experience and projects.

+Credentials, access tokens and confidential customer information are not intentionally included.

-This statement describes the technical design of the project and is not a formal legal GDPR audit.
+This description concerns the technical design of the website and is not a formal legal GDPR assessment.

 ## Main features

-- responsive layout for desktop and mobile devices;
+- responsive desktop and mobile layout;
-- expandable sections for recruitment questions;
+- expandable answers;
-- light and dark colour themes;
+- light and dark themes;
-- active navigation based on the visible section;
+- active section navigation;
-- Prague time and date;
-- time spent on the page;
 - image lightbox;
 - downloadable CV;
 - downloadable supporting technical documentation;
-- keyboard-accessible navigation;
+- keyboard-accessible controls;
 - reduced-motion support.

 ## Technologies

-The project is implemented as a static website using:
+The website is implemented using:

 - semantic HTML;
 - modern CSS;